rodrigolcschulz/rodrigolcschulz/README.md

 - 👋 Hi, I’m Rodrigo Schulz
-- 🧠 I’m interested in healthcare and machine learning in general
+- 🧠 I’m interested in data and machine learning in general
 - 📘 I’m currently learning data science at UFMS and finished at Ebac
 - 🔬 I’m interested in projects in areas of health, finance, marketing, sales and engineering.
 - 💼 How to reach me @rodrigolcschulz in instagram